supabase-community/supabase-mcp/CONTRIBUTING.md

 This repo uses pnpm for package management and the active LTS version of Node.js.
 Node.js and pnpm versions are managed via [mise](https://mise.jdx.dev/) (see `mise.toml`).

+> **Why mise?** We use mise to ensure all contributors use consistent versions of tools, reducing instances where code behaves differently on different machines.
+This is useful not only for managing Node.js and pnpm versions, but also binaries published outside of the npm ecosystem such as the [MCP Publisher CLI](https://modelcontextprotocol.info/tools/registry/publishing/).

 Clone the repo and run:

 ```bash